becarpenter/book6/2. IPv6 Basic Technology/DNS.md

   to work in most cases, it is inappropriate if the host in question has a valid IPv6 address, and pointless otherwise.

+- Certain IPv6 address types should __never__ be visible in global DNS: ULAs (starting with `fdxx:` or even `fcxx:`) or link-local (starting with `fe80::`).
+Beware that automated mechanisms like Active Directory might add ULAs to global DNS by default.
+Of course, it is OK to include ULAs in _local_ DNS if a split DNS configuration is used.

 Some statistics on AAAA records and reachability may be found at [Dan Wing's site](https://www.employees.org/~dwing/aaaa-stats/).